electricimp/AWSSNS/example/README.md

 1. Press `Next: Review`
 1. Press `Create user`
 1. Copy down your `Access key ID` and `Secret access key`

+## Setting up SNS

+1. Go to the sns console
+1. Click "Create Topic"
+1. Enter in "Topic name" testSNS
+1. Enter in "DisplayName" testSNS
+1. Click "Create Topic"
+1. Note your Topic ARN and your Region

 ## Configure the API keys for SNS